 The Criminal Process

 No one wants to be arrested.
 It can be frightening and confusing for anyone, but especially if your freedom is at risk.
-At The Hirsch Firm we talk to many people who are trying to find their way through the maze of the criminal justice system, some for the first time.
+At Cohen and Hirsch Criminal Defense we talk to many people who are trying to find their way through the maze of the criminal justice system, some for the first time.
 No one should be alone during times like this.

 From arrest to the conclusion of a case, certain procedures take place every time in the same order.
 You are formally charged for a felony by a grand jury indictment obtained by the District Attorney's Office.
 You are formally charged for a misdemeanor by the filing of an accusation by the Solicitor General's Office.
 The length of time these procedures take differs from jurisdiction to jurisdiction.